Radiological Scanner

 Teletherapy is a radiotherapy nuclear medicine technique in which the radioactive source is not in direct contact with the tumor being treated.

-Among the gamma emitting sources used, the encapsulated source of cobalt-60 stands out, contained in the so-called cobalt bomb, which prevents radiation from escaping except through a hole that provides directed radiation.
+Among the gamma emitting sources used, the encapsulated cobalt-60 source stands out, contained in the so-called cobalt bomb, which prevents the radiation from escaping except through a hole that provides directed radiation.

 Teletherapy produces high-energy radiation (1.2 MeV) capable of irradiating large, deeply located tumors.
-Teletherapy can also be administered with sources emitting electronic and neutron beams.
+Teletherapy can also be administered with electronic and neutron beam emitting sources.

 There are different nuclear medicine treatments through teletherapy focused on achieving different objectives: